6 min read

 You need strong investment returns from stocks, bonds, REITs, etc. to reach your financial goals

 Earning investment returns will obviously help you reach your financial goals faster, but you can’t always rely on them.
-In a recent post, I share the hypothetical scenario of someone who wanted to accumulate $1 million in 20 years.
+In one post, I shared the hypothetical scenario of someone who wanted to accumulate $1 million in 20 years.

 I assumed that this individual would invest all of their savings in an S&P 500 index fund during these 20 years.
 I also analyzed how the S&P 500 performed over every 20-year-period since 1928 to see what type of investment returns this individual could expect to receive.